 While in autumn, Sedums, Verbena bonariensis, Solidago ‘Goldenmosa’, Mahonia, Michaelmas daisies, now known as Symphyotrichum novi-belgii, and ivies, are all a valuable source of pollen and nectar for bees.

 If you would like to grow plants for bees, please don’t forget to choose open centred flowers, like the ones you see pictured above and below, so that bees can access the flowers’ pollen and nectar.
-Don’t forget that wild flowers are super plants for bees and other insects!
-Fruit, vegetables, and herbs are also fantastic bee plants!
+Don’t forget that native plants and wild flowers are often super plants for bees and other insects!
+Fruit, vegetables, and herbs, are also fantastic bee plants!

 Other pollinating insects

-Bumble bees, honey bees, and other bees are all important pollinators, but they are not the only pollinators that we rely on.
-Many species of fly, including hover flies, are very important pollinators, butterflies and other insects also pollinate our plants.
-Animals and birds also pollinate plants.
-We can pollinate plants ourselves too – it’s just good for us not to have to rely on human pollination as this would massively drive up the cost of our food!
+Bumble bees, honey bees, solitary bees, and other bees, are all important pollinators, but they are not the only pollinators that we rely on.
+Many species of fly, including hover flies, are very important pollinators.
+Butterflies and other insects also pollinate our plants.
+Animals and birds can also pollinate plants.
+We can pollinate plants ourselves too – it’s just good for us not to have to rely on human pollination, as this would massively drive up the cost of our food!

 Avoid siting nest boxes near bird tables or food stations, as these areas will always be hotly contested, so birds are less likely to be able to nest successfully.
-Try to find a place for a nest box that will allow the birds to nest safely, away from any cats in your neighbourhood, and in a location which will not be baked too much by the sun during the summer months.
+Try to find a place for a nest box that will allow the birds to nest safely, away from any cats in your neighbourhood.
+Choose a location which will not be baked intensely by the sun, during the summer months.